Selecting the Best Office Treadmill Base For Your DIY Treadmill Desk

 The price usually has little bearing on a running treadmill’s suitability for walking.
 Most of the upgraded features on fancy cardio treadmills are of no use when you’re working at a 1-2 mph walking pace.
 Within the constraint of walking treadmills, however, price typically does have some pertinence to component quality and warranty support.

-What REALLY Matters When Choosing a Treadmill Base
+What REALLY Matters When Choosing an Office Treadmill Base

 1. Motor and Drive Train